(70% copper, 5.5%

 1991 Raphael Maklouf

-The Northern Ireland £1, the third in the series of four, was introduced into circulation on 21 April 1986.
-Appropriately, Northern Ireland is represented by the flax plant, whose fibres have for centuries been woven into world famous linens.
-The coin carries the edge inscription DECUS ET TUTAMEN, ‘an ornament and a safeguard’.
-On the obverse is the Maklouf portrait of Her Majesty The Queen.
+The Northern Ireland £1 coin, the third in the series of four, was introduced into circulation on 21 April 1986.
+Appropriately, Northern Ireland was represented by the flax plant, whose fibres have - for centuries - been woven into world famous linens.
+The coin carried the edge inscription DECUS ET TUTAMEN, ‘an ornament and a safeguard’.
+On the obverse was the Maklouf portrait of Her Majesty The Queen.

 By 1980 it had become apparent that, with the general decline in purchasing power, the £1 unit of currency was more appropriate as a coin than a banknote.
 After consultations with many groups including retailers and special interest groups, the Government announced on 31 July 1981 that a new £1 coin was to be issued on 21 April 1983.
 Since its launch the £1 has always represented the United Kingdom and its constituent parts; England, Wales, Scotland and Northern Ireland.